-- 1) By this notice the EPA varies licence 1695 as set out in the Appendix. (for licenses with a lot of changes and where the whole licence document will be in the appendix: The Appendix is a copy of the licence marked with the variations that are made to it by this notice. (for licences with a small number of changes where only the conditions will be printed: The Appendix is a copy of the provisions of the licence which are varied by this notice, marked with the variations that are made to them. - 2) The variations to the licence are indicated in the following way: - if a strike through mark appears through any word or other text (eg. Solids or) this indicates that the word or other text is deleted from the licence by this notice; and - if a double underline appears under any word or other text (eg. must be treated) this indicates that the word or other text is added to the licence by this notice. - 3) Except, as provided by s84(2) of the POEO Act, the variations to the licence by this notice begin to operate at the expiry of the period of 21 days from when you get notice of the variations, unless another date is specified in this notice.

-Note: Section 84(2) provides that a variation to a licence does not operate until whichever first occurs.

-- the expiry of the period of 21 days after notice of the decision to vary the licence is given to the licensee, or - if an appeal against the decision is lodged, until the Land and Environment Court determines the appeal, or - the licensee notifies the EPA in writing that no appeal is to be made against the decision to vary the licence.
+- 1. By this notice the EPA varies licence 1695 as set out in the Appendix.
+The Appendix is a copy of the licence marked with the variations that are made to it by this notice. - 2.
+The variations to the licence are indicated in the following way: - if a strike through mark appears through any word or other text (eg. Solids or) this indicates that the word or other text is deleted from the licence by this notice; and - if a double underline appears under any word or other text (eg. must be treated) this indicates that the word or other text is added to the licence by this notice. - 3.
+Except, as provided by s84(2) of the POEO Act, the variations to the licence by this notice begin to operate at the expiry of the period of 21 days from when you get notice of the variations, unless another date is specified in this notice. - 4.
+Note: Section 84(2) provides that a variation to a licence does not operate until - the expiry of the period of 21 days after notice of the decision to vary the licence is given to the licensee, or - if an appeal against the decision is lodged, until the Land and Environment Court determines the appeal, or - the licensee notifies the EPA in writing that no appeal is to be made against the decision to vary the licence, whichever first occurs.